-The Universal Declaration of Human Rights, the International Covenants (Economic, Social, and Cultural Rights and Political and Civil Rights) and the Convention on the Rights of the Child set the foundations for the right to food.
+The Universal Declaration of Human Rights, the International Covenants (Economic, Social, and Cultural Rights and Political and Civil Rights) and the Convention on the Rights of the Child set the foundations for the human right to food.
 The Universal Declaration of Human Rights (1948) asserts in article 25(1) that "everyone has the right to a standard of living adequate for the health and well-being of himself and his family."
 Here a right to food can be inferred from the right to an adequate standard of living.
 The right to food is subsequently reaffirmed in Article 11 of the International Covenant on Economic, Social, and Cultural Rights (ICESCR, 1966), which states that "the States Parties to the present Covenant recognize the right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing, and housing" and “to be free from hunger.”
 Additionally, the International Covenant on Civil and Political Rights (1989), article 1, paragraph 2 states, “In no case may a people be deprived of its own means of subsistence,” and adds in article 6 that "every human being has the inherent right to life."
 These clear references in the Universal Declaration of Human Rights and the two International Covenants imply the right to adequate food and other necessities for sustaining life.
 The right to food is also the only human right that the framers of the two International Human Rights Covenants specifically term “fundamental,” thereby highlighting the importance of its implementation and realization.

 The Convention on the Rights of the Child (which came into force in 1990) also consists of two articles addressing the issue of nutrition.
 Article 24 affirms that "States Parties recognize the rights of the child to the enjoyment of the highest attainable standard of health…" and shall take appropriate measures "to combat disease and malnutrition . . . through the provision of adequate nutritious foods, clean drinking water, and health care."
 Article 24 also asserts, “States Parties shall take appropriate measures to ensure that all segments of society, in particular parents and children, are informed, have access to education and are supported in the use of basic knowledge of child health and nutrition [and] the advantages of breastfeeding…" In paragraph 3 of Article 27, the Convention requires that Parties "shall in case of need provide material assistance and support programmes, particularly with regard to nutrition, clothing, and housing."
 These articulations in the Convention on the Rights of the Child emphasize that children should also be guaranteed the right to food; only with this right can a child enjoy the “highest attainable standard of health.”
 Moreover, the convention recognizes how dependent children are on both the state and, of course, on their parents in having their rights realized.
 Only with the education and support of their parents will children be delivered the assistance they need in the realization of the right to food.
 Also, only with the proper dissemination of information from the state to individual parents or schools will children reap the benefits of their entitlement to the right to food.